News from the future

 After “The risky business of forecasting“, which focused on natural disasters, here is a note that looks more closely at the broader picture of our societies.
-It reviews different articles that have recently shown some skill in forcasting the future.
+It reviews different articles published about 15 years ago that have shown “some skill” in forecasting the future.
 The first comprises of simple power law equations the coefficients of which have been empirically determined over several orders of magnitude.
 The underlying models are at the border of diverse disciplines, from ecology to sociology.
 Next comes the systematic monitoring of the news of which we now have many digital sources available, an approach known as culturomics.
-Finally, we have a revival of the old methods of critical thresholds which was popular among the old polemologists à la Bouthoul (1962).
+Finally, we have a revival of the old methods of critical thresholds which was popular among the old polemologists à la Bouthoul1 (1962).
 The exceedence of the thresholds triggers qualitative changes, for instance in the case of riots associated with food prices.

-Can the future be predicted based on an analysis that combines history, sociology, and mathematical statistics to make general predictions about the future behaviour of very large groups of people (See note 1)?
-It seems it can, as illustrated by many recent publications.
+Can the future be predicted based on an analysis that combines history, sociology, and mathematical statistics to make general predictions about the future behaviour of very large groups of people2.
+It seems it can, if we trust the approaches below.

 1. Empirical equations